How to Build a Wind Power Farm

 Getting Started: Planning Your Wind Farm

-Building a wind farm is a big project that requires teams of specialists to handle the many aspects of the project, from conception to planning to implementation.
-From selecting the proper location and assessing the risk to wildlife to acquiring the proper permits and implementing and testing the turbines themselves, a lot of planning goes behind building this special type of energy generator.
+Building a wind farm is a big project that requires teams of specialists to handle the many aspects of the project from conception to planning, to implementation.
+A lot of planning goes behind building this special type of energy generator, from selecting the proper location and assessing the risk to wildlife, to acquiring the proper permits and implementing and testing the turbines themselves.

 First, make sure to choose a location that has enough wind resources.
 The best sites for commercial wind farms have wind speeds of 13 miles per hour (6 meters/second) or more, according to the American Wind Energy Association.
 Too much wind can actually strain equipment and make the project more expensive.